 One-to-many table relationships

 When storing temporal data for features that do not change geographically over time, such as static sensors collecting data over time, it is recommended that you store the data in two separate tables.
 In such cases, you can store the geographic location of the features in one table and the data associated with each feature in the other table.
-In the example below, the geographic locations of the gauging stations are stored in one table and the corresponding temperature values collected at different times for the gauging stations have been stored in another table.
-Both tables, however, have the StationID field that can be used to create a one-to-many join between the Stations feature class table and the Temperature table.
-Time can then be enabled on the layer using the newly joined time field.
+In the example below, the geographic locations of the gauging stations are stored in one table and the corresponding temperature values collected at different times for the gauging stations are stored in another table.
+Both tables, however, have the StationID field that you can use to create a one-to-many join between the Stations feature class table and the Temperature table.
+You can then enable time on the layer using the newly joined time field.
 In this example, you would choose the Temperature.Date1 field.